billyyarosh/bootstrap-help-guide/README.md

-Bootstrap Guide: The Virtual Tour Library
+Bootstrap Help Guide: The Virtual Tour Library
 =================

 *Gives the user a guided walk through of your webpage and it's functions.* A jQuery library used for designing help pages for your website.